Distinguishing compact objects in extreme-mass-ratio inspirals by gravitational waves: Abstract

 \section{Abstract}

-The extreme mass ratio inspirals(EMRIs) are promising gravitational wave(GW) sources for space-borne GW detectors.
-The signals of EMRIs usually have long timescales, ranging from several months to several years, and their detection requires accurate GW signal templates.
-In most waveform models, the compact objects in EMRIs are considered test particles, which do not consider the small bodies' spin, mass distribution, and tidal deformation.
-In this work, we simulate the GW signals of EMRIs by considering the compact objects' spin and mass quadrupole.
-We find that a compact object's spin can significantly influence the GW signals, and the tidal-induced and spin-induced quadrupoles matter only if the compact objects are white dwarfs, especially EMRIs of a higher symmetric mass ratio.
-We can distinguish white dwarfs from other compact objects in this case.
-The structures of black holes and neutron stars in EMRIs do not have detectable effects on GW signals.
-Furthermore, compared with the GW signals that use test particle approximation, the signal-to-noise ratios(SNRs) of GW signals that consider extended bodies decrease slightly, which hints that we can omit the spin and quadrupole of the compact object in the detection of EMRIs.
+{Extreme-mass-ratio inspirals (EMRIs) are promising gravitational-wave (GW) sources for space-based GW detectors.
+EMRI signals typically have long durations, ranging from several months to several years, necessitating highly accurate GW signal templates for detection.
+In most waveform models, compact objects in EMRIs are treated as test particles without accounting for their spin, mass quadrupole, or tidal deformation.
+In this study, we simulate GW signals from EMRIs by incorporating the spin and mass quadrupole moments of the compact objects.
+We evaluate the accuracy of parameter estimation for these simulated waveforms using the Fisher Information Matrix (FIM) and find that the spin, tidal-induced quadruple, and spin-induced quadruple can all be measured with precision ranging from $10^{-2}$ to $10^{-1}$, particularly for a mass ratio of $\sim 10^{2}$ to $\sim 10 \mathrm{M_{\odot}}$ \cite{de2020evolution}.
+Neutron stars and white dwarfs can have spin magnitudes a little larger than $m^2$.
+For convenience, we use dimensionless $\hat{s} = s / m^2$ in the following parts of this article, and for the calculation of orbits, we use the spin parameter (using natural units of G = c = 1)